nim-lang/Nim/doc/manual.rst

 Emit pragma
 -----------
 The ``emit`` pragma can be used to directly affect the output of the compiler's code generator.
-So it makes your code unportable to other code generators/backends.
+The code is then unportable to other code generators/backends.
 Its usage is highly discouraged!
 However, it can be extremely useful for interfacing with `C++`:idx: or `Objective C`:idx: code.